IDCubed/oms-docs/sources/tutorials/basic-django.rst

 -----------

-Ok, let's leave runserver up and do some work in another console. note that if you are not familiar with ssh or the console, you can either start a new ssh session, or use a console (terminal) multiplexor like ``tmux``. describing how to use tmux is outside the scope of this tutorial, but a few hours of use will prove its worth - rather than start new ssh sessions, you create a pseudo terminal that can have many windows and panes. you can also 'detach' the session, logout, and reattach later after logging back in from another location (which you can't really do with ssh).
+Ok, let's leave runserver up and do some work in another console. note that if you are not familiar with SSH or the console, you can either start a new SSH session, or use a console (terminal) multiplexor like ``tmux``. describing how to use tmux is outside the scope of this tutorial, but a few hours of use will prove its worth - rather than start new SSH sessions, you create a pseudo terminal that can have many windows and panes. you can also 'detach' the session, logout, and reattach later after logging back in from another location (which you can't really do with SSH).

 Let's install some tools to help us.. having created a second terminal/console, activate your virtualenv and install the ``werkzeug`` and ``django-extensions``